paralax/awesome-honeypots/README.md

   - [HoneyMap](https://github.com/fw42/honeymap) - Real-time websocket stream of GPS events on a fancy SVG world map.
   - [HoneyStats](https://sourceforge.net/projects/honeystats/) - Statistical view of the recorded activity on a Honeynet.
   - [HpfeedsHoneyGraph](https://github.com/yuchincheng/HpfeedsHoneyGraph) - Visualization app to visualize hpfeeds logs.
+  - [IVRE](https://github.com/ivre/ivre) - A *network recon framework* that can be used to handle data generated with [Masscanned](https://github.com/ivre/masscanned), and/or scan the scanners that hit your honeypots.
+For some examples, see [Who's attacking me?](https://isc.sans.edu/forums/diary/Whos+Attacking+Me/21933/) and [Three honeypots and a month after](https://www.serializing.me/2019/01/27/three-honeypots-and-a-month-after/).
+See also [the website](https://ivre.rocks/) and [some use cases](https://doc.ivre.rocks/en/latest/usage/use-cases.html).
   - [Kippo stats](https://github.com/mfontani/kippo-stats) - Mojolicious app to display statistics for your kippo SSH honeypot.
   - [Kippo-Graph](https://bruteforcelab.com/kippo-graph) - Full featured script to visualize statistics from a Kippo SSH honeypot.
   - [The Intelligent HoneyNet](https://github.com/jpyorre/IntelligentHoneyNet) - Create actionable information from honeypots.